Who is this course for?

 When do placements start?

-Placements are a large part of the course, as the Foundation Degree is an academic/vocational mix.
+Placements are a large part of the course in year two, as the Foundation Degree is an academic/vocational mix.
 Once you have enrolled and undertaken all the preliminary and essential elements such as DBS, you can submit your forms online for approval.
 This means that placements can begin anytime between October and January.
-Students are required to complete 120 hours in year 1 and 225 hours in year 2.
+Students are required to complete 225 hours in year two.

 What are the assessments like?